Guest-615695028/Guest-615695028/en/README.md

 # English
+As the second most spoken and the most widespread language after Greater Chinese, English has witnessed more than 90% of international scholar papers and about 60% of Internet content.
+However, the English-speaking world has not yet founded an official department to regulate nation-wide English usage, other than [Oxford University](https://www.ox.ac.uk/sites/files/oxford/media_wysiwyg/University%20of%20Oxford%20Style%20Guide.pdf).

 ## Vocabulary
+The inflated vocabulary of English
 ### American or British words to be used?
 As there is a larger people (or *there are more persons*, as seen below) in the United States than the United Kingdom, the Internet prefer American English than British English.
 However, we are to be balanced between them.